 In addition, we have overseen experimental research on the impact of brand on perception change, and network analysis on media affinity audiences.

 We have recently partnered with Dot Connector Studio to assist with research and reports on engaged journalism for The Lenfest Institute and the Democracy Fund.
+Other highlights include the development of the Chan Zuckerberg Initiative's media impact measurement framework and projects with the Knight Foundation and the Local Media Association.

 Learning to Listen: Building a culture of engagement in newsrooms, from The Lenfest Institute and Dot Connector Studio, with research support from Multiply Bureau.